Louisiana Counseling License Requirements

 3. Get licensed to practice counseling in Louisiana.

 The final step in the licensure process is submitting an application to the correct board for the type of counseling you’d like to practice.
-The Louisiana State Board of Licensed Professional Counselors issues licenses for mental health counselors and marriage and family therapists, while the Louisiana Department of Education issues ancillary certificates for school counselors.
-The Louisiana Addictive Disorder Regulatory Authority is responsible for substance abuse certification.
+The Louisiana State Board of Licensed Professional Counselors (the Board) issues licenses for mental health counselors and marriage and family therapists, while the Louisiana Department of Education (LDOE) issues ancillary certificates for school counselors.
+The Louisiana Addictive Disorder Regulatory Authority (LA-ADRA) is responsible for substance abuse certification.

 Licensed Professional Counselor (LPC) Licensing Process